openedx/edx-documentation/en_us/olx/source/components/index.rst

 Course Components (XBlocks)
 #################################

-Use the topics in this section to create course components.
+The topics in this section describe how to use OLX (open learning XML) to create and edit course components.

 .. toctree::
    :maxdepth: 2